-- Storm drains discharge to water bodies - Stormwater discharged from separate storm sewer systems does not receive • treatment prior to discharge - Impacts of storm water pollutants in the watershed - Knowledge of separate stormwater drainage system in a person's neighborhood • and the water body to which the storm water is discharged - 3.
-Public reporting of illicit discharges: Public reporting of illicit discharges or improper disposal of materials in MS4s.
-Key messages/concepts for this topic will be:

-- What is an illicit discharge and how to identify one - Information on how to report an illicit discharge - Water quality impacts associated with illicit discharges and improper waste disposal - Consequences/penalties associated with illicit discharges and improper waste • disposal - 4.
-Personal actions that can impact the watershed: The effects and need to minimize the amount of residential or noncommercial wastes discharged into

-MS4s.
-Key messages/concepts for this topic will be:
+- Storm drains discharge to water bodies - Stormwater discharged from separate storm sewer systems does not receive treatment prior to discharge - Impacts of storm water pollutants in the watershed - Knowledge of separate stormwater drainage system in a person's neighborhood and the waterbody to which the storm water is discharged - 3.
+Public reporting of illicit discharges: Educate the public on illicit discharges and promote public reporting of illicit discharges or improper disposal of materials into the MS4.
+Key messages/concepts for this topic will be: - What is an illicit discharge and how to identify one - Information on how to report an illicit discharge - Water quality impacts associated with illicit discharges and improper waste disposal - Consequences/penalties associated with illicit discharges and improper waste disposal - 4.
+Car/Pavement/Power Washing: Promote preferred cleaning materials and procedures for car, pavement and power washing.
+Key messages/concepts for this topic will be: - (preferred cleaning materials and practices, such as use of phosphate free products) - 5.
+Lawn and Pet Care: Inform and educate the public on proper application and disposal of pesticides, herbicides and fertilizers.
+Also, promote proper disposal practices for grass clippings, leaf litter and animal wastes that may enter into the MS4.
+Key messages/concepts for these topics will be: - Pesticide, herbicide and fertilizer use and proper disposal

-- Best management practices for the following actions: - Car, pavement, and/or power washing (preferred cleaning materials and practices, such as use of phosphate free products) - Pesticide use, fertilizer use and proper disposal - Management and disposal of grass clippings, leaf litter and animal wastes 0 that could get flushed into MS4s and the surface waters of the state - Effects of residential wastes on our water bodies 0 - o Proper disposal of wash water - 5.
-Waste management assistance: The availability, location and requirements of facilities for disposal or drop-off of household hazardous waste, travel trailer sanitary wastes, chemicals, yard wastes and motor vehicle fluids.
-Key messages/concepts for this topic will be: - Identification of household hazardous wastes

-- Alternatives to hazardous household products - Disposal locations and requirements for motor vehicle fluids, travel trailer sanitary wastes, recreational boating sanitary wastes and yard wastes - 6.
-Septic system maintenance: For property owners with septic systems, the proper septic system care and maintenance, and how to recognize system failure.
-Key messages/concepts for this topic will be: - Proper septic system care and maintenance - Identification of symptoms of a failing on-site sewage disposal system (septic system) - Water quality impacts associated with failing septic systems - 7.
-Benefits of native vegetation: The benefits of using native vegetation instead of non-native vegetation.
-Key messages/concepts for this topic will be:

-- Using native plants, specifically for a vegetative riparian buffer or rain garden, can significantly contribute to stream health, infiltration, improving water quality, improving wildlife habitat, reducing the chance of introducing invasive aquatic nuisance species and reducing the cost of mowing. - Management of riparian lands: For riparian land owners, methods for managing riparian lands to protect water quality.
-Key messages/concepts for this topic will be: - Importance of riparian corridors - Best management practices for riparian lands including land protection through conservation easements, lawn maintenance (no-mow; no-chemical zones), landscaping, and shoreline stabilization) - Entity specific pollutants: Provide education on additional pollutants unique to commercial, industrial and institutional entities as the need is identified.
-Key messages/concepts for this topic will be: - Chemicals need to be stored under cover and handled in a manner that reduces the exposure of chemicals to storm water runoff. - Grease, food wastes and litter from food preparation establishments (restaurants, school cafeterias)
+- Alternatives to pesticides, herbicides and fertilizers - Management and disposal of grass clippings, leaf litter and animal wastes to prevent being flushed into the MS4 or waters of the state - Negative effects of lawn/garden chemicals, lawn wastes and pet wastes on waterbodies - 6.
+Waste management assistance: Identify and promote the availability, location and requirements of facilities for collection or disposal of household hazardous waste, travel trailer sanitary wastes, chemicals and motor vehicle fluids.
+Key messages/concepts for this topic will be: - Identification of household hazardous wastes - Alternatives to hazardous household products - Disposal locations and requirements for motor vehicle fluids, travel trailer sanitary wastes, recreational boating sanitary wastes and yard wastes - 7.
+Septic system maintenance: For property owners with septic systems, inform and educate the public on proper septic system care and maintenance, and how to recognize system failure.
+Key messages/concepts for this topic will be: - Proper septic system care and maintenance - Identification of symptoms of a failing on-site sewage disposal system (septic system) - Water quality impacts associated with failing septic systems - 8.
+Green Infrastructure/Low Impact Development: Educate the public on, and promote the benefits of, green infrastructure and Low Impact Development.
+Key messages/concepts for this topic will be: - Green Infrastructure (GI) or Low Impact Development (LID) Techniques (rain gardens, bioswales, rain barrels, native plants, protect riparian areas and wetlands, etc.) to preserve natural hydrology as much as possible with new and existing development. - Benefits of GI and LID compared to conventional stormwater management. - 9.
+Entity specific pollutants: Identify and educate commercial, industrial and institutional entities likely to contribute pollutants to stormwater runoff as the need is identified.
+Key messages/concepts for this topic will be: - Store and handle chemicals in a manner that reduces the exposure of chemicals to storm water runoff. - Proper disposal of grease, food wastes and litter from food preparation establishments (restaurants, school cafeterias) - Promote zero waste initiative.